Mordziarz/TrichofindR/README.md

 This example shows how to search for the TEF1 gene.
 Note that the EF1-728F and TEF1LLErev primers can be found on both the forward and reverse, so they are included in both the forward_primers and reverse_primers arguments.

 all A logical value.
 If `TRUE`, the function processes all contigs.
 If `FALSE`, it stops after the first contig with a successful amplicon match.
 Defaults to `FALSE`.

+You will find the results of the analysis in the specified output directory.
+The following files will be generated:

+    amplicons_with_primers.fasta: A FASTA file containing all found amplicon sequences, including the primer regions.

+    amplicons_without_primers.fasta: A FASTA file containing only the gene sequences, with the primers trimmed off.

 ```r
 results <- analyze_trichoderma_genome(